velos/FlowStack/README.md

 ## Navigate to different view types

-As with NavigationStack, FlowStack can support any combination of data and view types in it's stack.
+As with NavigationStack, FlowStack can support different data and view types in the same stack.
 Simply add a new **flowDestination(for:destination:)** modifier to handle each data type you'd like to support via a given **FlowLink**.

 ## Manage naviagtion state